When Is the Best Time

 Spotting manta rays up close was always on my bucket list.
 My friend Leif went to Kona for diving and told us about this thrilling experience.
 It is almost guaranteed to spot the mantas just next to you.
 Why?

 Close to the airport of Kona is a manta ray "cleaning station".
-The tour operators position lights to the surface and the bottom of the sea.
+The tour operators position lights on the surface and the bottom of the sea.
 They call it a "campfire".
 The plankton gets attracted by the lights and the manta rays by plankton.
 Snorkelers hold themselves at floating devices which are also equipped with lights shining to the bottom.
 Divers are on the ocean floor and watch the spectacle.

 While the manta rays feed, they swim elegant, turn around and often come close to the surface and you.
 Sometimes I really thought they would bump into me, but they never even touched me.
 Manta Rays are not dangerous for human beings; it is the opposite.
 Never touch a manta ray!
 It can cause bacteria infiltration and infection from your hand.